BOARD OF DIRECTORS

 Bart has always had an interest in causes and charities that benefit children and promising young minds.
 The African Leadership Bridge is the perfect vehicle for people that want to help high-potential kids get an outstanding education, and in many cases returning to Africa and making a difference within the community.
 The leadership of the ALB is also a big reason Bart enjoys supporting this great organization; people that are passionate about what they do, and making sure every dollar is spent wisely and efficiently spent adds to the reward of giving.
 Bart Arnold was born in Galveston, Texas, but moved to Austin as fast as he could, which was age three.
 After graduating from Austin High School, he graduated from the University of Texas at Austin, where he majored in Finance.
 Bart is currently employed at Advanced Micro Devices (AMD) as the Director of Regional Sales for the Lenovo Global Account Team.
 Previous to coming to AMD, Bart was a Regional Sales Manager at Dell, Inc., where he ran the Mid-Atlantic regional sales team in Corporate Business Group.

 Natasha was born and raised in Cape Town, South Africa and her interest in languages and cultures has led to career opportunities in Germany, France, and currently Austin, Texas.
-She is responsible for agency operations and studio production, both on and offshore for Adpeople Worldwide.
+She is responsible for Creative Operations at CLEAResult, an international leader in the Energy Efficiency space.
 She has extensive photography experience, with a degree in Photographic Technology as well as Organizational Communication.
 Her interest in ALB is rooted in a passion for the African continent and a shared vision to help develop the continent's future thought leaders.
 This interest continues to grow as she interacts with the ALB students, who embody the goals of the organization.
 Natasha enjoys traveling, music, reading, and is never without her camera.

 Olga is a telecom engineer at General Motors and has lived in Austin for 13 years.
 She’s originally from Mexico and grew up understanding the importance of education, becoming the first in her family to graduate college by earning a computer science degree from Texas A&M University.
 While in college, she was very active in the Mexican American Engineering Society, serving as their VP of Outreach and reaching out to hundreds of underprivileged students to encourage them to pursue a college education.
 She has worked at Dell, Rackspace and HP in her time in IT and has been involved in various diversity, outreach and volunteer programs and is currently serving on the board of GM’s Hispanic Initiative Team.
 Olga understands that she and her family would not be where they are today without the help of others so she strives to give back as much as possible to help others achieve their goals and dreams.
 Olga was recently awarded the “Science Spectrum Trailblazer Award” given by the Career Communications Group Inc., which recognizes minority men and women who actively create new paths for others in science, research, technology.
 She is looking forward to learning more about Africa and finding opportunities to help ALB and the number of students who benefit from such a great program.